oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

   application can be extracted.
 Dynamically issued access tokens and refresh tokens can receive an acceptable level of protection.
-On some platforms, these credentials might even be protected from other applications residing on the same device.
+On some platforms, these credentials are protected from other applications residing on the same device.
 If such applications wish to use client credentials, it is recommended to utilize the backend for frontend pattern, or issue the credentials at runtime